 Katraj to Sinhagad (K2S) Night Trek For 14 KM Negotiating A Series of About 15 Hills.

 Do these already send an adrenaline rush through your body?
 Are you crazy enough to do this trek?
 Even if it’s a yes, let me warn you first, it isn’t for the faint heart.
 Katraj to Sinhagad distance, ascending and descending those huge hills will test your stamina, endurance, fitness level as well as patience all at the same time.
 Oh don’t get me wrong, it isn’t only for professional trekkers but to really really enjoy this trek, a certain level of fitness is a must.

 My Katraj to Sinhagad Trek Journey

 With torches on or using moonlight, all of us started this new venture.
 Our energy levels were at its peak, excited to brave those lofty hills.
 The first hill being the highest and the trickiest one drained a lot of energy.
 Also, It needs to be done super cautiously.
 And the descend was almost 70-80 degrees; almost like a straight descend.

-With people flocking in, it was getting difficult to cross some few patches as the paths were a bit narrow and risky.
+With people flocking in, it was getting difficult to cross a few patches as the paths were a bit narrow and risky.
 The same continued with the second hill as well.

 Now, after accomplishing the first two challenging ones, our big group got segregated, I got into a group with three other trekkers.
 The next 2-3 hills were quite easy and we kept on going munching some dry fruits, chit-chatting and taking sips of water in between to keep ourselves hydrated.

 After a few easier ones, tricky, steep trail hills came again, descending became quite difficult due to a large number of trekking groups, slippery dried mud, sand, and tiny stones.
 Also, I saw some people slipping down which scared me a bit.
 Akash and Rajendra, these two fellow companion trekkers helped me descend some risky paths.
 Luckily, I made it without falling or hurting myself while descending some risky paths.